 CBD & THC Medical Benefits

 Since CBD and THC have similar chemical structures, they share many of the same medical benefits.
-CBD use avoids the euphoric feeling, but still enables the user to benefit fully from the natural healing abilities contained within CBD and THC.
+CBD use avoids the euphoric feeling, but still enables the user to benefit fully from the natural healing abilities contained within THC.

-CBD helps conditions such as:
+Cannabis helps conditions such as:

 - Inflammatory bowel disease